philliplab/MochModel4/test/MochModel4Tests.md

 Scenario(s): AllInfectedNoMortality

- Scenario(s): WeibullTreatmentTransition

 Plots showing the treatment coverage rates.

 The line shows how many mothers started treatment at a given age vs how many mothers became eligible at a given age.

-If the weibull transition is used, then the line should increase with age since the probability of going on treatment increases with time spent in the eligible state.

 If the Treatment coverage rate transition is used, then the line must reflect the treatment coverage rate for the given age.
 Note that the variability increases drastically as the number of mothers who become eligible decreases.

+If the weibull transition is used, then the line should increase with age since the probability of going on treatment increases with time spent in the eligible state.
+This is not really meaningful.
+One should rather look at the 'Treatment Rate of Eligible Mothers' test.

 [To Summary Table](#summary_tab_link)